 We ensured the accuracy of the bandaging and conditions, as they were performed by a therapist with over 15 years of experience in applying bandages (M.B.A).
 The ankle taping procedure was detailed in 4 steps: 1) tape application technique anchoring strips: two Strappal® anchoring stripes, one at ankle height right above the medial and lateral malleolus and one at the forefoot.
 2) calcaneus stabilization: From those two anchoring stripes five tape stripes were applied to secure the calcaneus into a neutral position: three in an up position from the calcaneus to the ankle anchor and two of them from the calcaneus to the forefoot anchor.
 3) fixation of the talocalcaneal complex: with the ankle at 90-degree angle it was applied a figure-eight strip around the ankle joint with firm but comfortable tension.
 This strip should start at the forefoot, loop around the ankle, and cross back over to the forefoot, creating the figure called “eight pattern”.
 4) close taping: finish the taping procedure applying additional strips without tension to ensure the entire bandage.
 These strips should cover and reinforce the previously applied tape.
 It´s considered mandatory to take into account the tension details: the tape should be applied with enough force to support the ankle joint without restricting blood flow or causing discomfort.
 This tape moderate tension is crucial for the anchoring strips and the figure-eight pattern.
 Thus, the ankle taping procedure should be firm but comfortable for the participants.

-(Figure 1.)
+(Figure 1)

 The order in which the procedure was carried out was to first have the participants measured without being taped at their arrival, then having the pressure and gait analysis recorded at the platform and finally, once they have performed the YBT, they were asked to get taped in order to retake every measurement again.